 3. Compliant with the BC Naming Rules

-After you choose your name, you will have to make a Name Request (NR) via the BC Registry system.
+After you choose your name for a BC Name Approval, you will have to file for a BC Business Name Request (NR)

 What to Expect: